alexbinary/SQLite.swiftly/project.md

 ### Connections

 Part of the user's goal: no
-Exposed: yes
+Exposed: no
-Reason: performance control

 Opening and closing connections to a database is required to interract with it, but is not part of the user's goals.
-As such, the concept of database connections is not required to be exposed to the user.
+As such, the concept of database connections is not strictly required to be exposed to the user.

-However opening and closing connections can have serious performance impact if done wrong, and it is difficult to do it right without beeing in the user's head.
+However opening and closing connections can have serious performance impact if done wrong.
+For example, when doing a lot of successive operations, it is better to open a connection once and then reuse it for every operations, and close it only after all operations are done.

-That is why we choose to expose the concept of connections to let the user decide how they want to manage them.
+Users who work with databases are used to managing connections, and the concept is easily understandable by newcomers.
+That is the system exposes the concept of connections and let the user manage them.

 ### Queries